FalkMeck/Time_Points_or_Plot_Points/README.md

 Loading a clip and based on the duration condition (4s, 12s or 36s) isochonically exporting 12, 36 or 108 frames from each clip.

+#### O5_calcualte_all_low_visualfeature.m

+Prepration of supplemental Analysis of low-level Features including: luminance, contrast, saturation, overall Image complexity, motion energy and normalized percetual difference.
+Script extracts Features from Frames used in Experiment.
+Only normalized perceptual differnce is provided in "trial_info_VisualFeature.csv" in "_Addtional_Files".

+#### O6_Analyze_low_level_features.R

+Non-parametric ANOVA Analysis of the Features extracted by "O5_calcualte_all_low_visualfeature.m" across experimental conditions.
+Additionally, Comparision of the Position of presented Scenes and Shots along the movie's runtime across conditions.

 ### 02\.
 Experiment

 This directory contain both the code for the cover task as well as all code to run the experiment in Neurobs Presentation.